jennifer-hiller/cs50-final-project/readme.md

 delete ("/delete") deletes a record from the "tweets" table and returns either a success message, in which the javascript will remove the tweet, or an error message, which is handled by a javascript alert();

 All of the HTML forms use client-side validation, in addition to the server side validation.

+You may notice that I'm "deferring" the script tag.
+This is something I learned can bypass the problem of the dom being entirely loaded and listening for that event.
+In essence, this does the same thing.